Mohammadrezahajihosseini/Second_assignmet/README.md

 At this point you have to open a new terminal always in root folder and update again setup. bash file and start the first node :

 $ source devel/setup.bash
 $ rosrun second_assignment controller_node
+The first node practically circulates robots inside the circuit, without hitting against edges